learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 This Readme is a step-by-step guide for how to set up your local environment **on a Mac**.
 Please note that these instructions will not work for non-Mac users.
+If you're on a Windows 10 machine, see the [Windows Subsystem for Linux setup instructions](https://github.com/learn-co-curriculum/wsl-setup).
+If you're on an older windows machine, refer to the [Setting up Linux Virtual Box](https://help.learn.co/en/articles/1489324-setting-up-linux-virtual-box) instructions.

 The following instructions are for macOS Catalina.
 If you are not on Catalina but can upgrade, we recommend doing so before continuing.
+You can check your OS version by clicking the apple menu in the top left and clicking 'About This Mac'.

 If you are unable to upgrade to Catalina, additional instructions are included in the steps below.

 ## When to Move to a Local Environment

-For students online, INSERT WHAT TO DO
+For online students, you should switch to a local environment after your Ruby CLI project, or sooner if recommended by an instructor.

-For students taking the in-person course, you should move to a local environment at the start of the course, just after the Prework.
+For in-person students, you should move to a local environment at the end of Prework, before you start on campus.

 ### Step 0